Mental Health Facilities Tippecanoe County, IN

 Mental Health Facilities in Tippecanoe County, IN

-Below is the full listing of mental health facilities in Tippecanoe County, IN.
+Below is a listing of mental health facilities in Tippecanoe County, IN.
 Many of the treatment centers also provide co-occurring mental health and addiction treatment for dual diagnosis disorders.
 Mental health centers in Tippecanoe County, Indiana provide residential and outpatient treatment for various mental health issues including eating disorders such as bulimia and anorexia, panic disorders, schizophrenia, ADHD, PTSD, mood disorders, depression, personality disorders, phobias and other mental illness.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 River Bend Hospital